 Extra large, highly fragrant, orange flowers streaked in white.
 Each stem holds four 2-inch flowers.
 They are superb for cutting.
 Vines grow 5-6 feet tall.

-Wonderfully fragrant 1 inch rose-pink and white bicolor flowers.
-The bushy, 2 foot plants are heavy blooming and are perfect for edging, containers or hanging baskets.
+Wonderfully fragrant 1 inch blue blooms.
+The bushy 2 foot tall plants are heavy flowering.
+'Cupid Blue' dwarf sweet peas are perfect for edging, containers or hanging baskets.

 VILLA ROMA SERIES Sweet Pea Seeds